loranbriggs/blog.codesquire.com/_posts/ContinuousDeployment.md

     npm install gith --save

-Assuming we are starting with a Vanilla (Express)[http://expressjs.com/]:
+Assuming we are starting with a Vanilla [Express](http://expressjs.com/) project:

     /**